minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 1. Hit on **(+)** button

-2. Select **"SCAN FROM QR CODE"** option.
+2. Select the **"SCAN FROM QR CODE"** option.
 It will ask for camera permission, then you should be able to scan your code.
 Press "ALLOW"

 3. Scan the QR code generated previously